Katherine Ho

 Katherine Ho (何光玥 (Hé Guāngyùe)) is a singer known for her performance of Coldplay's Yellow in Mandarin Chinese for the 2018 film, Crazy Rich Asians.
 The song has reached No. 1 on Spotify Viral 50 Global chart.
-Previously, she appeared in a triple montage on season 10 of The Voice.
+Previously, she appeared on season 10 of The Voice.

 Early life

 Ho was born on July 13, 1999.
 At age 5, she started taking piano lessons.
 At age 9, she started singing.

 Education

 In 2015, Ho attended Grammy Camp.
 In 2015, 2016 and 2017, she attended A Cappella Academy.
 Katherine graduated from Westlake High School, Thousand Oaks, California in 2017.

 As of 2018, Ho attended the University of Southern California in Los Angeles.
 She is majoring in biology with a minor in songwriting.

 Career

 In September 2014, Ho performed at the 626 Night Market in Santa Anita Racetrack venue in Arcadia, California.